dtolnay/semver-trick/README.md

 Despite the fact that the definition of `c_void` has not changed, technically the `c_void` from libc 0.2 and the `c_void` from libc 0.3 are different types.
-In Rust (as in C, for that matter), two structs are not interchangeable just because they look the same.
+In Rust (as in C, for that matter), two structs are not interchangeable just because they have the same fields; passing one to a function that is declared to take the other is a compile error.

 That means if crate A depends on crate B which depends on `libc`, and B uses `c_void` in the public API of some function called by A, then A cannot upgrade